Jtplautz/RadarLite/README.md

  If you are not using IIS for dev purposes, configure either the RadarLite.Web project to not run at start up or simply change either the client port or RadarLite.Web port.

+ # Miscellaneous notes from the developer

+ This project is not close to finished (unfortunately).
+There are big plans to keep pushing RadarLite for a long time!
+I hope whomever is reading this gets some value out of the project; whether its the code, formating, or just overall being able to see a weather application like this.
+This project has been a personal interest for a very long time and now finally is coming into reality.
+So if you've made it this far, thank you!
+My mission is to give back to the community so much of what I have learned and hopefully one day have an application that is completely functionable.
+And hopefully meet some new people and continue to learn along the way - J

  Develop!